 VI.
 Review by the Commission

 General Review of a Model.
 For any modeling organization seeking the Commission’s determination of acceptability, the Commission may request a meeting with the modeling organization prior to the Commission’s review of the model’s compliance with the standards.
 The meeting would provide for a general discussion about the model or its readiness for review and would also provide an opportunity for the Commission and the modeling organization to address any other issues.
 This meeting may be conducted concurrently with the meeting to determine acceptability.
-If trade secrets used in the design and construction of the hurricane loss model are discussed, such discussions shall be held in a closed meeting.
+If trade secrets used in the design and construction of the hurricane model are discussed, such discussions shall be held in a closed meeting.

 B. Meeting to Determine Acceptability.
-The Commission shall meet at a properly noticed public meeting to determine the acceptability of a new or existing model once the modeling organization has provided all required material and the Professional Team has concluded its on-site review or any additional verification review.
-If the Commission Chair determines that more preparation time is needed by Commission members, he/she may reschedule the meeting date to review a model for acceptability, taking into consideration public notice requirements, the availability of a quorum of Commission members, the availability of a meeting room, and the availability of the particular modeling organization.
+The Commission shall meet at a properly noticed public meeting to determine the acceptability of a model once the modeling organization has provided all required material and the Professional Team has concluded its on-site review or any additional verification review.
+If the Commission Chair determines that more preparation time is needed by Commission members, the Chair may reschedule the meeting date to review a model for acceptability, taking into consideration public notice requirements, the availability of a quorum of Commission members, the availability of a meeting room, and the availability of the particular modeling organization.

 All materials shall be reviewed by the Professional Team prior to presentation to the Commission.